Alex-Simon-Thomas/heidedagen_2024/readme.md

 ## Introduction

-This project is created to determine the possible flights from Amsterdam schiphol during the stated period of the heidedagen in 2024.
+Every year our company goes on a work trip for a weekend nicknamed 'heidedagen'.
+The location is usually somewhere outside of the Netherlands and in the weeks prior we get certain hints as to where we might go.
+This year I decided to use the data from the amsterdam schiphol api to determine possible destinations based on the flights departing from amsterdam schiphol in the weekend of the heidedagen.

 ## Features